 Note that multiple recipes are only available in Capture One Pro or Capture One DB.
 Only steps 4 to 7 are relevant with Capture One Express (for Sony).

-- Go to the Output Inspector
+- Go to the Output tool tab.

-- In Process Recipes tool, click on the New Recipe (+ icon) in the foot-bar using a short press.
+- In the Process Recipes tool, click on the New Recipe (+ icon) in the foot-bar using a short press.
 An untitled recipe will be added to the list.
 The new recipe is based on the full-size TIFF (Adobe RGB) 8-bit preset.
 Alternatively, highlight a recipe to copy, click on the tool’s Action button (… icon) and select Duplicate Recipe.

 - Click on the new recipe and rename it.
 A descriptive name using the format, size, and color space is recommended.
 Clicking on the - (minus) icon will remove the recipe from the list.
 Furthermore, it will be permanently deleted if it is a newly created recipe.